pharo-project/pharo-ci/repository/CI-Core.package/CIConfigurationPublisher.class/README.md

+XXX: does not make sense this comment.

-I publish change results on a configurtion
+I publish validation results and progress on a configurtion?